wavemaker/docs/learn/how-tos/websocket-usage-chatroom-app.md

 **Step 2:** Test the WebSocket service

-- Provide the service URL (Use the `wss://` url eg. here we are using `wss://websocket-demos.wavemakeronline.com:443/websocket/chatroom?username=user1`)
+- Provide the service URL (Use the `wss://` URL, for example, here we are using `wss://websocket-demos.wavemakeronline.com:443/websocket/chatroom?username=user1`)
 - Enter `test` against Sample Request Body
 - Click **Test**.
 - Once the connection is established successfully with the service, the client will start receiving messages from the service and display it under the MESSAGES section.
-- Select one of the response messages by clicking on radio button on the left.
+- Select one of the response messages by clicking on the radio button on the left.
 This will help the platform to generate metadata info against the service.
 This metadata will be helpful while binding the corresponding WebSocket Variable with widgets.

 ![chat message](/learn/assets/wschat_msg.png)